practicusai/docs/docs/setup-guide.md

 **Pros**

 - Runs 100% private and securely on your computer.
 - Lowest cost option and has forever free tier.
+- No limitations on CPU/RAM available for the Free Tier.
 - Most new generation laptops have high compute capacity.
 You can easily process 50 million+ row datasets and fairly complex AutoML problems.
 - You can switch back and forth to the cloud.
-E.g. You can use your computer for most use cases, switch to using the cloud with one click for complex problems, and then switch back to continue on your computer when done.
+E.g. You can use your computer for most use cases, switch to using the cloud with one click for very complex problems requiring GPUs (assuming your laptop doesn't have GPUs), and then switch back to continue on your computer when done.
-- If yu have a Practicus AI enterprise license, all professional features are unlocked and you get the same experience as the pro cloud option.
+- If you have a Practicus AI Enterprise license, all professional features are unlocked, and you get the same experience as the pro cloud option.
-- Fairly simple installation and ready in 5-10 minutes
+- Fairly simple installation and ready in 5-10 minutes.

 **Cons**

 - Although fairly straightforward, you still have to install [Docker Desktop](https://www.docker.com/products/docker-desktop/) or [Podman Desktop](https://podman-desktop.io)
-- If you need to access **10 Million+ cloud data rows and 50+ times a day**, you should probably prefer a Worker Node on the cloud.
+- If you need to access **~10 Million+ cloud data store rows and ~50+ times a day**, you should probably prefer a Worker Node on the cloud.
 Network traffic between the Practicus AI app and Worker Nodes are heavily compressed, and first time data access will feel slower with the local container.
 - If you use a **cloud data lake such as S3 and need to frequently scan large tables**, a cloud Worker Node in the same cloud region will be several orders of magnitude faster.
 In this scenario we recommend you to use cloud and local Worker Nodes together.
 Practicus AI App allows you to use multiple Worker Nodes at the same time, local or on the cloud.

 If this is the right option for you, please visit the [local container](#local-container) section below to get started.